 How long does the ERC review process typically take from proposal submission to final approval?

 Processing time varies depending on the complexity of the proposal, initial outcome of the review process, and the speed with which researchers respond to requests for revision or further information.
 MMSD makes every attempt to notify researchers as soon as possible after the committee review date; this typically occurs 10 days after the committee meeting date.
 Estimated notification dates are posted on the ERC website.
 Once conditional approval is received, research staff must then undergo criminal record checks and sign confidentiality and mandatory reporting statements.
 This process cannot be completed until applications for all team members AND the processing payment are submitted.
 As an overall estimate, projects that require minimal modifications and where research staff move quickly to submit documentation can move through the approval process and begin research around six weeks after the proposal submission date.

 Why do I need both IRB/HSRB and ERC review?

-IRB/HSRB and ERC review serve different purposes.
+IRB/HSRB and ERC review serve different, but complementary purposes.
 IRB/HSRB review is undertaken by the sponsoring institution; as such, it is approval from the researcher’s institution to conduct the project.
 ERC review, on the other hand, is undertaken by the research site; as such, it is approval by MMSD to conduct the project at our location(s).
-In addition, IRB/HSRB review focuses primarily on issues regarding human subjects and risk, while ERC review focuses on the quality of the research design and benefit to the district of participating in the project.
-ERC requires IRB/HSRB review prior to submission to ensure that issues relating to human subjects and risk have already been accounted for prior to MMSD consideration of the project.
+IRB/HSRB review focuses primarily on issues regarding human subjects and risk.
+While the ERC's process safeguards the rights of staff, students, and other stakeholders in the district, it also considers the quality of the research design and benefit to the district of participating in the project.
+ERC requires IRB/HSRB review prior to submission to ensure that studies are in compliance with ethical standards and federal guidelines for research conduct before MMSD considers the project.